cygwin/cygwin-install-action/README.md

 Symlinks
 --------

-Unfortunately, Cygwin's `setup` doesn't (currently) honour `CYGWIN=winsymlinks:native` or offer an option to control the kind of symlinks created, so some executables (e.g. `python`) are created as Cygwin-style symlinks.
+Cygwin's `setup` creates Cygwin-style symlinks by default, and some executables (e.g. `python`) are symlinks.

 Since CMD and PowerShell don't understand those symlinks, you cannot run those executables directly in a `run:` in your workflow.
 Execute them via `bash` or `env` instead.

+Alternatively, putting e.g. `CYGWIN=winsymlinks:native` into the workflow's environment works, since setup now honours that.

 Mirrors and signatures
 ----------------------